 Toronto, ON – Canada’s Prime Minister has a golden opportunity to show international leadership by committing to a phase out of federal fossil fuel subsidies by 2020.
-That’s the message delivered to Justin Trudeau by more than 20 civil society groups in an open letter on the eve of the G20 meeting in Hangzhou, China.
+That’s the message delivered to Prime Minister Justin Trudeau by more than 20 civil society groups in an open letter on the eve of the G20 meeting in Hangzhou, China.

 “Seven years ago, the G20 committed to phase out fossil fuel subsidies – but did so without a firm deadline,” said Dale Marshall, National Climate Program Manager at Environmental Defence.
 “Our Prime Minister should show global leadership by committing to a 2020 timeline for ending Canada’s annual $1.5 billion fossil fuel subsidies.”